Political Science

 Political science is housed in the Social Sciences Building (SSB), which has several areas available for students to gather, network, and study.
 Lounge areas with televisions streaming CNN and other news stations are available on the first and second floors.
 Full vending facilities and an outdoor picnic area are available on the first floor.

-Wireless internet access is available throughout the building, a full computer lab and stand-alone hard-wired computers with internet access are available on the first floor, along with student password reset stations.
+Wireless internet access is available throughout the building, a full computer lab and stand-alone hard-wired computers with internet access are available on the first floor.
 SSB contains three large lecture halls that host classes, as well as high-profile guest speakers and symposia.
 Fully-wired classrooms with projection systems are located throughout the building.

 Political science faculty are available to meet with students in their offices on the first and second floors of SSB.
 The Social Sciences conference room, adjacent to the Social Sciences Department’s administrative office on the 2nd floor of SSB, is available for university-related student meetings, upon approval.
 The Social Sciences office is also where students can access key personnel involved with political science internships.